1997 National Hockey League All-Star Game: The Game

 Montreal Canadiens' right-winger Mark Recchi had a hat-trick to lead the Eastern Conference to an 11–7 victory and to be named All-Star M.V.P.
 Mark Recchi would become the fourth Montreal Canadien to receive the award.
 A record 10 goals was scored in the second period, including two from hometown favorite San Jose Sharks' right-winger Owen Nolan in a record eight seconds.
 Nolan would complete his hat-trick in the third period as he closed in on a breakaway towards Buffalo Sabres' goaltender Dominik Hasek.
 Nolan pointed to the top left corner and then fired a shot right off the bar top corner.
-Gary Thorne called it saying, "here come the chapeaus!".
+Mike Emrick called it saying, "here come the chapeaus!".
 The crowd erupted, throwing hats everywhere.